-Lay Person Cpr On Infants
+Lay Person CPR On Infants

-- Begin CPR if the infant is not breathing or is only gasping.
-Continue CPR until he responds, caregivers arrive, or an automated external defibrillator (AED) becomes available.
+- Continue CPR cycles until the infant responds, help arrives, or an automated external defibrillator (AED) becomes available.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.

-How to give CPR to an infant:
+How to give chest compressions to an infant:

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the infant's brain and body.

 - Kneel beside the infant's chest.
 Put the pads of 2 fingers where the infant's ribs meet in the middle of his or her chest, between the nipples.
 This area is called the sternum.

 - With the pads of your fingers, press straight down on the infant's sternum 1½ inches (4 centimeters).
 This should be at least ⅓ the depth of the infant's chest.